ThandieRmane/Google-Business-Intelligence-Professional-Certificate/README.md

 | Dimension(s)  | Date, contact |
 | Metric(s)  | Date  |

+*Dashboard Mockup*

 ![MockDiagram](Dashboard_mockup.png)

 ## Conclusion

 *Insights*

 Based on the insights provided, it was determined that the most common problem (resulting in 46% of repeat calls) is internet and wifi (type 5), followed by technical troubleshooting (type 2) at 43%.
-These two were the main problem types accounting for over 80% of repeat calls in January, February and March.
+These two were the main problem types accounting for over 80% of repeat calls in January, February and March 2022.
 For all three months, each of these problems accounted for about 40% of repeat calls.

-The dashboard further reveals that in Market 1, 2 and 3, internet and wifi (type 5) was the cause for 38%, 35% and 71% repeat calls respectively.
-On the contrary, it is evident that in Market 1, 2 and 3, technical troubleshooting (type 2) was the cause of 52%, 45% and 16% respectively.
+The dashboard further reveals that in Market 1, 2 and 3, internet and wifi (type 5) was the cause for 38%, 35% and 71% of the total repeat calls respectively.
+On the contrary, it is evident that in Market 1, 2 and 3, technical troubleshooting (type 2) was the cause of 52%, 45% and 16% of the total repeat calls respectively.

 The days with highest repeat calls were Monday, Wednesday and Tuesday.